FIPER: Factorized Features for Robust Image Super-Resolution and Compression

 As discussed in the main paper, to make a fair comparison with the state-of-the-art, our entropy model and compression backbone greatly follow that of \cite{imc_lic_tcm}, as shown in \cref{fig:compression-arch-detail}(more details can be bound in \cite{imc_lic_tcm}.
 What we do here is that we use the output from the last main layer and convert it to match the hidden channel of the SR Module.

 \paragraph{Multi-Image Compression}

 Following VSR, we use transformer blocks to merge the bases.
-The difference here is that we additionally prepend a CLS token so that we can use it as the final merged basis.
-For the merged basis compression, we utilize the same architecture of the image branch, i.e., we randomly initialize a module from \cite{imc_lic_tcm} with input and out channels change.
+The difference here is that we additionally prepend a CLS token so that we can use it as the final merged basis, i.e., if we have 16 bases of $W = H = 64$ to merge into one, we rearrange the $64\times 64$ tokens as batch dimension, use the $16 + 1$ as sequence dim, and finally treat the additional $1$(CLS) token as output.
+For the merged basis compression and transmission, we utilize the same architecture of the image branch, i.e., we randomly initialize a module from \cite{imc_lic_tcm} with input and out channels change.
 After the Basis Merging Transformer is trained, we follow the same training setting for Basis compression while randomly sampling 1 to 24 images for a batch and setting only the Basis compression module trainable.